Johann Hari: Malicious contributions on Wikipedia

 In September 2011, Hari admitted that he had edited articles on Wikipedia about himself and journalists with whom he had had disputes.
 Using a sock puppet account under the name "David r from meth productions", he added false and defamatory claims to articles about journalists including Nick Cohen, Cristina Odone, Francis Wheen, Andrew Roberts, Niall Ferguson and Oliver Kamm, and edited the article about himself "to make him seem one of the essential writers of our times".

-In July 2011, Cohen wrote about the suspicious Wikipedia editing in The Spectator, prompting the New Statesman journalist David Allen Green to compile evidence that Hari used the fake identity "David Rose" to pretend to be an editor who was qualified in environmental science.
+In July 2011, Cohen wrote about the suspicious Wikipedia editing in The Spectator, prompting the New Statesman journalist David Allen Green to compile evidence that Hari used the identity "David Rose" to pretend to be an editor who was qualified in environmental science.
 This led to an investigation by the Wikipedia community and "David Rose" was blocked from Wikipedia.
 Hari published an apology in The Independent, admitting that he had been "David Rose" and writing: "I edited the entries of people I had clashed with in ways that were juvenile or malicious: I called one of them anti-Semitic and homophobic, and the other a drunk.
 I am mortified to have done this, because it breaches the most basic ethical rule: don't do to others what you don't want them to do to you.
 I apologise to the latter group unreservedly and totally."

 Use of libel law to suppress criticism

 Hari used threats of suing for libel to prevent critics revealing his misrepresentations.
-British bloggers criticised his critique of Nick Cohen's What's Left: How Liberals Lost Their Way for factual and interpretive errors.
-Hari used libel law against a blogger who wrote that "a reputation for making things up should spell career death", leading to the blogger removing the post in question.
+After British bloggers criticised his critique of Nick Cohen's What's Left: How Liberals Lost Their Way for factual and interpretive errors, Hari used libel law against a blogger who wrote that "a reputation for making things up should spell career death", leading to the blogger removing the post.

 Later career

 Chasing the Scream (2015)

-Hari's 2015 book Chasing the Scream: The First and Last Days of the War on Drugs critiques the global prohibition of illicit drugs.
-Hari also gave a TED Talk on the subject that same year.
+Chasing the Scream: The First and Last Days of the War on Drugs was published in the UK on January 15th, 2015, followed by the US on January 20th the same month.
+Chasing the Scream critiques the global prohibition of illicit narcotics.
 Hari argued that most addictions are functional responses to experiences and a lack of healthy supportive relationships, rather than a simple biological need for a particular substance.

 Due to the previous scandals, Hari put the audio of some interviews conducted for Chasing the Scream online.
 Writer Jeremy Duns criticised instances where quotes were inaccurately transcribed or misrepresented, stating that out of a sample of dozens of clips, "in almost all cases, words in quotes had been changed or omitted without being noted, often for no apparent purpose, but in several cases to subtly change the narrative."
 In a review for New Matilda, Michael Brull expressed reservations about Hari's citational practices and highlighted contradictions between the narrative in Chasing the Scream and a 2009 article by Hari.
+For newer UK editions, the subtitle has been changed: Chasing the Scream: The Search for the Truth About Addiction.